damassi/react-styled-components-for-designers/README.md

 yarn start
 ```

-This should launch a web browser pointed at http://localhost:3000.
-Changes to the source-code will be immediately reflected in the browser, without a refresh.
-Toggle examples by modifying the number [located here](https://github.com/damassi/react-styled-components-for-designers/blob/master/src/index.js#L18).
+This should launch a web browser pointed at http://localhost:3000, as well as VSCode.
+Changes to source-files will be immediately reflected in the browser, without a refresh.

 Back in VSCode, you should see this pop up: